-Words of the past echo in my head.
-The sharp words that pierced my heart, those words so heavy they weigh me down 12 years later.
-I’m left questioning whether there’s truth to those unsettling words or if they were just meant to destroy me.
-Those words are still on a mission to destroy every ounce of strength I have built and every amount of courage I was forced to gain.
+Words of the past echo in my head and have pierced my heart.
+They have made me feel so heavy; they weigh me down 12 years later.
+I’m left questioning whether there’s truth to what was said or if they were just meant to destroy me; to destroy every ounce of strength I have built and every amount of courage I was forced to gain.

 Those words, those laughs and those fingers pointing at me.
 I have constantly viewed myself as nothing more than someone to laugh at, a mockery.
 The fear instilled in my heart as I face people – the expectation I have of people laughing at me is real, so real that I feel as though the sight and thought of me brings them to laughter.